-Chemical etching, also known as chem etch or chemical milling, is one of the quickest, most cost-effective and adaptable manufacturing processes available for the creation of precision metal parts.
+Thin Metal Parts Chemical etching, also known as chem etch or chemical milling, is one of the quickest, most cost-effective, and adaptable metal fabrication processes available for the creation of precision metal parts.
 It offers a high-quality, low-cost solution for creating custom thin metal pieces made to exact specifications.

 Essentially, chemical etching is a meticulous metal manufacturing process that involves putting a thin sheet of metal through a series of processes to remove areas of the metal not coated.
 The custom precision metal part emerges from the remaining metal.

 With chemical etching, the metal is not subjected to heat or pressure as in other manufacturing processes, so it retains its structural integrity, leading to custom, precision pieces with the same hardness, ductility, grains structure and all other material properties as the original metal.
 This also means that it can be free of tabs, burrs, and other potentially unwanted attributes.
 The process is very precise and versatile, with thru-hole features as small as 0.005” on a wide variety of in-stock materials.

 Chem-etching can work in conjunction with other in-house manufacturing processes to create incredibly elaborate and complex designs suitable for various applications.

 Thin Metal Parts uses chemical etching to create custom parts such as:

 As one of the best chemical etching companies in the US, Thin Metal Parts creates custom metal parts in a large variety of sizes and thicknesses to extremely precise tolerances.
 We strive to provide superior customer service to all clients regardless of production needs.